AvaProtocol/oak.js/README.md

 To publish packages, please follow the steps outlined below:

 1. **Generate Changeset Marking File:**
-   To initiate a version update, start by running the command `npm run changeset` locally.
+   To initiate a version update, start by running the command `yarn run changeset` locally.
 This action will create a marking file in the `./changeset` directory.
 An example of such a change can be found in this PR: [example PR link](https://github.com/OAK-Foundation/oak.js/commit/c35050eb16bb73251fb05dd9010ab577f2adf5d6).

 2. **Automated Package Version Update:**
    After the aforementioned PR is merged into the `main` branch, a GitHub Action will be triggered by the created marking file.
 This action will automatically generate a new PR, updating the versions of all packages simultaneously.
 You can observe this process in action with this PR: [example PR link](https://github.com/OAK-Foundation/oak.js/pull/42).
 Should you need to add additional changes to the same version, simply repeat step 1 to create another marking file and merge it into the `main` branch.
 The original PR associated with the `main` branch will be updated automatically.
 Furthermore, a corresponding **git tag** will be generated for each package as part of this process.